Zicore/Zicore.Base/Readme.md

 ﻿Zicore.Base
 ===

-I developed this library to abstract the most common tasks.
+I developed this library to abstract the most common tasks while focusing on ease of use.

 #### JsonSerializable
-Provides easy to use Serialization/Deserializion for Json.
+Provides Serialization/Deserializion for Json.

 #### JsonSerializableEncrypted
-Provides easy to use but secure AES encryption/decryption for the above.
+Provides but secure AES encryption/decryption for the above.

 #### HashBase
-Provides basic easy to use hash functions.
+Provides basic hash functions.

 #### RijndaelBase
-Abstracts the encryption/decryption logic.
+Provides encryption/decryption logic.